-The Ottawa Food Policy Council is comprised of individuals representing all aspects of the food system to enable a broader and more coherent discussion and elaboration of policies related to food in the Ottawa region.
+The Ottawa Food Policy Council is comprised of volunteer individuals across Algonquin/Ottawa representing all aspects of the food system to enable a broader and more coherent discussion and elaboration of policies related to food in the Ottawa region.

 Our Mission